dextrorsal/D3X7-ALGO/TESTING.md

    - Simplified the symbol mapper to focus on the three main exchanges: Binance, Coinbase, and Drift
    - Added `register_symbol` method to replace the deprecated `register_exchange` method
    - Improved symbol conversion between different exchange formats
+   - Fixed market symbol conversion for standard formats (BTC-USDT) to exchange-specific formats (BTCUSDT)

 2. **Test Suite Enhancements**
    - Added CLI option to specify market format for tests (`--market-format`)
    - Updated critical tests to support different exchange symbol formats
    - Fixed MockBinanceHandler to use the new symbol mapper methods
    - Ensured compatibility between critical tests and regular tests
+   - Improved test mocking to use appropriate methods based on test mode

 3. **Binance Handler Improvements**
    - Enhanced market validation to work in both test and live modes